• Skip to primary navigation

 How will the lawyers be paid?

 Class Counsel will file a motion for an award of attorneys’ fees and expenses that will be considered at the Fairness Hearing.
-Class Counsel will ask to be reimbursed for litigation expenses and for attorneys’ fees of up to 1/3 of the Settlement Funds, plus interest earned on these amounts at the same rate as earned by the Settlement Funds.
+Class Counsel will ask to be reimbursed for litigation expenses and for attorneys’ fees of up to 1/3 of the Settlement Funds.

 If the Court grants the lawyers’ requests, these payments will be made from the Settlement Funds.
 You will not have to pay these lawyers out of your own pocket.